seothemes/hooks/README.md

 Alternative syntax for managing WordPress action and filter hooks.

-This project is experimental and is not intended for production use until further testing has been done.
-It is intended as an example to explore more flexible and minimal ways of writing WordPress hooks for smaller projects that use mostly functional programming.

 There are two separate approaches included, one using only functions, and the other using OOP classes.
 The main purpose of this package is to provide this functionality using only functions, as there are already many OOP approaches to managing hooks.
 The OOP approach can be used as a comparison, or where it makes sense.

 ## Features